Digambar Kamat

-Digambar Kamat (born 8 March 1954) is an Indian politician.
-He was the Chief Minister of Goa from 2007 to 2012.
-Manohar Parikar succeeded him after his term as the Chief Minister of Goa.
+Digamber Kamat (born 8 March 1954) is an Indian politician who served as the ninth Chief Minister of Goa from 2007 to 2012.
+He won the seventh term as a MLA from Margao Assembly constituency in 2022.
 From 2006 to 2019, he was the president of Swimming Federation of India.
 Currently, he serves as an MLA from the Margao constituency.

 Early life

-Digambar was born in Margao.
+Digambar Kamat was born in Margão, Portuguese Goa.
 He holds a bachelor's degree in science (BSc).